 - Local pharmacies and health departments will have the vaccine

-While many of us need to wait until April, vulnerable communities, healthcare personnel working with patients with COVID-19, and first responders will be vaccinated sooner.
-In the meantime, keep wearing your masks, maintain physical distancing, and clean your hands frequently to ensure your safety and the safety of those around you.
+While many of us need to wait until April, vulnerable communities and first responders will be vaccinated earlier.
+In the meantime, keep wearing your masks, clean your hands often, and practice physical distancing to ensure your safety and the safety of those around you.